![]() |

 3) Pharmacist's comments relevant to the individual's therapy.

-e) A pharmacist at an institutional pharmacy shall provide patient counseling as required in this Section when drugs are dispensed by the pharmacy upon a patient's discharge from the institution.
+f) A pharmacist at an on-site or off-site institutional pharmacy shall not be required to provide patient counseling as required in this Section unless drugs are dispensed by the pharmacy upon a patient's discharge from the institution.